 - Ready-to-eat whole-grain cereal topped with fruit and a cup of yogurt

 - Whole-grain waffles topped with peanut butter, fruit or ricotta cheese

 - A whole-wheat pita stuffed with sliced hard-cooked eggs

 - Hot cereal topped with cinnamon, nutmeg, allspice or cloves

-- Peanut butter on a bagel with fresh fruit (banana or apple wedges) and low-fat milk
+- Peanut butter (see The Top Four Peanut Butter's) on a bagel with fresh fruit (banana or apple wedges) and low-fat milk

 - Breakfast smoothie (milk, fruit and teaspoon of bran, whirled in a blender)

 - Vegetable omelet with a bran muffin and orange juice